-The Lower Waiwhakaiho area of New Plymouth accommodates several industries that include three abrasive blasting operations, a fertiliser storage and distribution depot, and an asphalt plant.
+The Lower Waiwhakaiho area of New Plymouth accommodates several industries that include two abrasive blasting operations and an asphalt plant.
 The companies hold resource consents to allow them to discharge emissions into the air.
-This report for the period July 2018 to June 2019 describes the monitoring programme implemented by the Taranaki Regional Council (the Council) to assess the companies' environmental performance during the period under review, and the results and environmental effects of the companies' activities in relation to emissions to the air.
+This report for the period July 2019 to June 2020 describes the monitoring programme implemented by the Taranaki Regional Council (the Council) to assess the companies' environmental performance during the period under review, and the results and environmental effects of the companies' activities in relation to emissions to the air.

-The companies monitored during the period under review were Downer EDI Works Ltd, Fitzroy Engineering Group Ltd, Katere Surface Coatings Ltd, Intergroup Ltd, and Ravensdown Fertiliser Co-op Ltd.
+The companies monitored during the period under review were Downer EDI Works Ltd, Dialog Fitzroy Ltd, and Katere Surface Coatings Ltd.

-The companies hold five resource consents, which include a total of 102 special conditions setting out the requirements that the companies must satisfy.
+The companies hold three resource consents, which include a total of 72 special conditions setting out the requirements that the companies must satisfy.

-The Council's monitoring during the year under review included nine inspections and two deposition gauge surveys.
+The Council's monitoring during the year under review included 10 inspections and two deposition gauge surveys.